Kevin Kyle: Personal life

+In 2007, he was convicted of two breaches of the peace after a brawl in Stranraer.

 After retiring, Kyle worked in the Shetland Islands for two years, doing 18-day stints of 12-hour shifts as a room-keeper on the MS Regina Baltica cruiseferry.
 "Life was pretty shit," he said.
 At a Clyde F.C. training camp, he met Simon Ferry, who asked him if he'd like to come on his Keeping the Ball on the Ground podcast.

 Media career

 In 2018, Kyle was interviewed by Simon Ferry on the YouTube channel Open Goal.
 "I did the interview and I thought, 'This could be quite good.'
 I don't know how to filter things and just say things how it is."
 After returning to the channel for a few appearances, Kyle became a permanent fixture on the channel, regularly featuring on the channel's podcast with Ferry and Paul Slane, as well as Andy Halliday later on.
 The show has gained a large cult following, and Open Goal was awarded 'Best Podcast' at the 2019 Football Blogging Awards.